 2. All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage.

-3. Electrical, heating, ventilation, plumbing, and air-conditioning equipment and other service facilities shall be elevated above the BFE and/or designed or located to prevent water from entering or accumulating within the components during conditions of flooding.
+3. Electrical, heating, ventilation, plumbing, air-conditioning, duct systems, and equipment and other service facilities shall be elevated at least one foot above the BFE and/or designed or located to prevent water from entering or accumulating within the components and to resist hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during conditions of flooding.
+In addition, electrical, heating, ventilation, plumbing, air conditioning, duct systems, and other equipment and services that are replaced as part of a substantial improvement shall meet all requirements of this section.

+C. Structures Located in Multiple or Partial Flood Zones.

+In coordination with the State of Oregon Specialty Codes:

+1. When a structure is located in multiple flood zones on the community’s Flood Insurance Rate Maps (FIRM) the provisions for the more restrictive flood zone shall apply.

+2. When a structure is partially located in a special flood hazard area, the entire structure shall meet the requirements for new construction and substantial improvements.

 G. Manufactured Dwellings.
 In addition to subsections A and B of this section, new, replacement and substantially improved manufactured dwellings are subject to the following standards:

-1. Manufactured dwellings shall be elevated on a permanent foundation, such that the lowest floor of the manufactured home is elevated a minimum of eighteen inches above the BFE;
+1. Manufactured dwellings shall be elevated on a permanent foundation, such that the lowest floor of the manufactured home is elevated a minimum of eighteen inches above the BFE or depth number specified on the FIRM; or if no base depth is specified in an area of shallow flooding (flood zones AO and AH), shall be elevated at least two feet above the highest adjacent grade;

 2. Manufactured dwellings supported on solid foundation walls with enclosed areas below the BFE are prohibited unless the foundation walls are designed to automatically equalize hydrostatic forces by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must be certified by a registered professional engineer or architect, or meet or exceed the minimum criteria set forth in subsections (E)(2)(a)(i) through (iii) of this section;